Private Internet Access (PIA) Review 2023

 Does Private Internet Access Keep Logs?

-PIA's no-logs policy is designed to protect the privacy and security of its users.
+PIA's no-logs policy has also undergone an independent audit and is designed to protect the privacy and security of its users.
 This policy is an essential aspect of its service, as it ensures that users can browse, stream, and download content without worrying about their online activities being tracked or recorded.

 However, it's important to note that PIA does collect some minimal data, such as the amount of data you use, the date and time of your connection, and the server location you connect to.
 This information is used to troubleshoot technical issues and improve the service, isn’t linked to any identifiable information, and is regularly deleted.

-We've done a round of data leak tests while connected to different PIA servers.
+No, PIA VPN doesn't leak or expose personal data.
+We've done a DNS leak test while connected to different PIA servers.
 With that said, we're happy to report that PIA seems to be incredibly secure, with no leaks detected.

 More precisely, we've checked for IP, DNS, WebRTC, and geo-location leaks.
 PIA's VPN tunnel seems to be incredibly strong, not allowing anyone to get to our private information.
 Instead, our 'virtual' information is what's visible, without any surprises.